 A service and assistance animal is permitted in all areas of the facility where members of the public are allowed, and including the tenant's unit.
 Additionally, all lease provisions apply, including maintaining a clean, sanitary unit and ensuring neighbors enjoy the premises in a peaceful, quiet, nonthreatening environment.
-Refer to Section C through to N of the Pet StandardsPolicy.
 Breed, size, and weight limitations may not be applied to a service or assistance animal.

-B.C.
-LACDA APPROVAL OF PETS
+B. LACDA APPROVAL OF PETS